Economic Freedom Fighters: Marxist ideology

-According to its constitution, the EFF "draws inspiration from the broad Marxist–Leninist tradition and Fanonian schools of thought in their analyses of the state, imperialism, culture and class contradictions in every society".
-The EFF states that it takes inspiration from Burkinabé President Thomas Sankara in terms of both style and Marxist ideology.
+According to its constitution, the EFF "subscribes to the Marxist-Leninist and Fanonian schools of thought on its analysis of the State, imperialism, class and race contradictions in every society."
+The EFF says it takes inspiration from Burkinabé President Thomas Sankara in both style and ideology.
 Prominent EFF member Jackie Shandu declared the party a "proudly Sankarist formation".
+The EFF takes ideological inspiration from the works of Leon Trotsky, advocating for "democratic control of the state by the workers," although it rejects the classification of Trotskyism to avoid association with Trotskyists.

-The party’s Seven Cardinal Pillars were first articulated in its Founding Manifesto (2013) and remain central to the party's political agenda and included in its constitution.
+The party's Seven Cardinal Pillars were first articulated in its Founding Manifesto (2013) and remain central to the party's political agenda and included in its constitution.
 They are: